 Iron Ore Tailings Characteristics

-Iron ore tailings vary significantly by ore type and processing method.
-Hematite operations (Pilbara, Carajás) produce relatively coarse tailings with moderate clay content.
-Magnetite operations (after magnetic separation) produce ultra-fine tailings that are extremely difficult to settle.
-Laterite operations (India, Africa) produce high-clay tailings that consume 2-3× more PAM than hematite tailings.
+Iron ore tailings composition varies dramatically by ore type: hematite operations (Pilbara, Carajás) produce relatively coarse tailings at 30-45% solids with moderate clay, magnetite concentrate tailings are ultra-fine (90% below 45 microns) and extremely difficult to settle, while laterite operations (India, Africa) produce high-clay tailings that consume 2-3× more PAM due to kaolinite and montmorillonite surface adsorption competing with floc formation.

 PAM Applications in Iron Ore Processing